rmccrear/basic-DSA/problem-set-1/README.md

 The customers get in line at the back.
 When they get to the front, they get their ice cream and leave the line.

-There is a picture of the line in front of his shop.
+Here is a picture of the line in front of his shop.

 ![Que for shop](./img/queue-for-ice-cream.png)